Lymphadenopathy and Lymphadenitis

 - Lists below are by no means comprehensive but list commonly considered pathogens causing lymphadenopathy, as well as some non-infectious considerations.

-- Acute generalized LN (presenting in two or more regional groups): HIV, syphilis, EBV, CMV, Toxoplasma, Brucella, cat scratch disease (Bartonella), sarcoid, lymphoma, Stills disease, inflammatory bowel disease, Whipple’s disease, hypersensitivity reaction.
+- Acute generalized LN (presenting in two or more regional groups): HIV, syphilis, EBV, CMV, Toxoplasma, Bartonella and Brucella

 - HAART-associated immune reconstitution syndrome in HIV+ pts (IRIS).